autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/launch-files.md

 ### Integrate a new package in `autoware_launch`

 In order to automatically load the newly added package (in `autoware_core` or `autoware_universe`) when starting Autoware, you need to make some necessary changes to the corresponding launch file.
-For example, if you want to use ICP instead of NDT as the pointcloud registration algorithm, you can go to `autoware_launch` repository and modify the `tier4_universe_launch/tier4_localization_launch/launch/pose_twist_estimator/pose_twist_estimator.launch.xml` file to load the newly added ICP package.

 ## Parameter and system topology management